 - HPEPH Recorded Presentation (Grades 9-12) View a recorded presentation by HPEPH which talks about what’s in a vape, the health effects of vaping and nicotine addiction, and supports for quitting.

-- Vaping – What Secondary Educators Need to Know (Grades 9-12) – This fact sheet from the Centre for Addiction and Mental Health provides general information about vaping and outlines important facts, associated risks, and additional resources to support educators in having informed conversations with students.
+- Vaping – What Secondary Teachers Need to Know Fact Sheet (Grades 9-12) This fact sheet from the Centre for Addiction and Mental Health provides general information about vaping and outlines important facts, associated risks, and additional resources to support educators in having informed conversations with students.

 School and Classroom Leadership

-- Legalization of Recreational Cannabis – Learn more about recreational cannabis and the steps you can take to protect youth.
+- Cannabis and Schools – Learn more about recreational cannabis and the steps you can take to protect youth.

 - Prescription opioids, including fentanyl: What educators need to know – School Mental Health Ontario and CAMH have created this info sheet to inform educators about opioids, how to prevent and reduce the risk of opioid use, and the signs of an overdose.